lianamatshkalyan01/EndProject_Backend/README.md

 * From there you can edit the app based on your needs
 * If you want to seed your post database with some random information, run node post_seed.js in the seeds folder, click "y" to delete all previous recrods or anything else to just add data without deleting anything

+Frontend-User
+* Navigate to the registration page and fill in the required information, including your first name, last name, email, and password.
+* Upon successful registration, you will receive a verification email.
+* The verification email will contain a link in the following format: http://localhost:5000/user/verify/token.
+* Clicking on the link will confirm your username by changing the "confirmed" field to true and display a confirmation message in the   response.
+* Proceed to the login page and enter the same email and password used during registration.
+* If the login details are correct, you will be redirected to the user interface.
+* Browse through the available products and select the ones you prefer.
+Add them to your cart.
+* Enter the payment card details to proceed with the purchase.
+* Once the payment is successfully processed, your order will be confirmed.

+Frontend-Admin
+* Navigate to the registration page and fill in the required information, including your first name, last name, email, and password.
+* Upon successful registration, you will receive a verification email.
+* The verification email will contain a link in the following format: http://localhost:5000/user/verify/token.
+* Clicking on the link will confirm your username by changing the "confirmed" field to true and display a confirmation message in the   response.
+* Proceed to the login page and enter the same email and password used during registration.
+* If the login details are correct, you will be redirected to the admin interface.
+* Once logged in, you can proceed with the CRUD operations to create, update, and delete categories, undercategories and products as needed